Growing older often means downsizing, a new home, and a new bathroom.

 Make a fuss.

-Insist on an elegant bath with built in or subtle hand rails.
+Insist on an elegant bath of course.
+But one with built in or subtle hand rails.
 One not too deep to climb into and out of, wide enough to turn over in if need be.
 Nothing worse than feeling like a beached whale.
-And certainly with a non slip bottom.
+And certainly it needs a non slip bottom.
 Test the sides too.
 Wet hands slip on rounded edges.
 As I discovered…..

-No. Shower controls whether in a wet room or over a bath must be reachable from outside and the lettering clear enough to use without steamed up glasses.
+And how about the controls?
+Are they clear enough to use without steamed up glasses.
 Look at this one!
 There are instructions there somewhere